AliGhorashiCMT/Coherent-Perfect-Absorption/thin films/README.md

-# Description of folder structury
+## Description of notes and code in this folder

+**thin film cpa.ipynb**: Reproduces key figures from the paper: https://opg.optica.org/oe/fulltext.cfm?uri=oe-20-3-2246&id=226636